top of page

 The last book physically written in the Bible is the Book of Revelation.

-The identity of the John who wrote it is debated among scholars.
+The identity of the author, John, is a subject of debate among scholars.

-Which biblical book was the first to be physically written?
+28. Which biblical book was the first to be written?

 a.
 Matthew.